krempaskyk/edtech-plan-caroleng/README.md

 ### Application

-Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
-Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.
+{Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
+Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.}

+{After listing the technical details of the plan, you will explain how you will use the technology in the Application subsection.
+For example, in a programming course, you will explain that students will use their IDE (which should be listed in the software) to code and run their programs but you will also describe how they will turn in the assignments and how you will grade them and give students feedback.
+This is also where you will describe any of the evidence-based practices you plan to adopt and how technology will support them (e.g. describing how you will apply the coherence principle to designing PowerPoint presentation slides that will be projected for lessons, and how students will share their computers to practice pair programming), as discussed in the modules on eLearning Principles and Computing Practices & Pedagogy.}

 ### Impacts

-How will the technology help *all* students learn?
-In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.
+{How will the technology help *all* students learn?
+In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.}

+{Finally, in the final version, you will discuss the Impacts of your plan.
+Here, you can justify your choices in how you expect it to help students' learning.
+Explain how you have catered your plan to your course and context.
+This is also where you can describe any contigency plans you have, such as if you have to transition to  from in-person to virtually teaching.}